What Insurance Carriers Provide COBRA?

 I’d like to get COBRA for a few months.
 Which health insurance companies offer it?

 COBRA is not a specific health plan.
-It is the same work health plan you’ve been on while employed.
+It is the same work health plan you’ve been on provided by an employer.

-The law allows you to have access to that group health plan after the primary on the plan no longer works for the company.
+The law allows you to have access to that group health plan after separation from the primary beneficiary or if the primary on the plan no longer works for the company.

 After you separate employment, you will receive a notice from the employer on how to remain on that health plan.
 You’ll pay the full premium of the COBRA, as your employer no longer pays a portion of it.